tyre/llamaindex-pinecone/README.md

 ### Customization

 `PineconeVectorStore` works well out of the box.
-You might want some customization, thought.
+You might want some customization, though.

 #### Customizing the client